 - Support and strategies – we’ll help you to identify your danger areas around poor sleep, and equip you with ways to plan and protect your weight loss

 - Increased activity – research suggests that people sleep significantly better when they lead an active lifestyle.
-Our Body Magic programme will help you get active at a pace that you’re comfortable with
+Our active lifestyle programme will help you to move more at a pace that you’re comfortable with

 This can all lead to better sleep, bigger weight losses and a brilliant wellbeing boost!